ccls/sequencing/README.md

-## RINS modifications ( scripts to be copied in after via Makefile )
+## RINS modifications ( scripts to be copied in via Makefile )

 Modified rins.pl for several reasons.
 One major change is to the parameters passed to Trinity.
 It appears that this was written for trinityrnaseq-r20110519.

+	Removed ...

+		--run_butterfly : no longer needed as is default

+		--compatible_path_extension : triggers java exception as is invalid Exception in thread "main" java.lang.NullPointerException
+				at gnu.getopt.Getopt.checkLongOption(Getopt.java:869)
+				at gnu.getopt.Getopt.getopt(Getopt.java:1119)
+				at TransAssembly_allProbPaths.main(TransAssembly_allProbPaths.java:193)
+			Not valid since trinityrnaseq-r20110519
+			( Butterfly/src/src/TransAssembly_allProbPaths.java )

+	Changed ...

+		--paired_fragment_length changed to --group_pairs_distance

+	Added ...

+		--JM 1G : or some size

 Some file checking as been added.
 Many defaults are also now set and are unnecessary at the command line or in the config file.